Can I learn kitesurfing?

 Since 2005, the Kiteboarding Club has been teaching with kites and boards of the premium brand F-ONE.
 The well-known kite "Bandit" has been giving every student a safe start into kitesurfing for many years in our kite schools, but also beginners and professional kitesurfers are enthusiastic about its excellent characteristics.
 Your kite instructor will show you how to handle the kite in the first lessons.
 The Bandit lets you easily relaunch (start from the water), depower (adjust the power of the kite) and ride upwind.

 The kites at the KBC centres are renewed every year.
 Brand new kites, the current year's kites or preview models are included in "Premium Rental", last year's kites in perfect condition are included in "normal rental".
 The kites are serviced daily and only kites in perfect condition go to the training.
-At all KBC kite schools, you will receive a wetsuit and wetsuit shoes to keep you warm in the water for free.
+At all KBC kite schools, you will receive a wetsuit to keep you warm in the water for free.
+At some centres, the rental of neoprene shoes is also free of charge or they can be bought in the shop on site.
 High quality is also very important here.

 How many wind forces and what wind warranty do I need to learn to kite?